Israeli Chronicles — Connecting Israel & Cincinnati

 We’re so pleased to have Amnon with us and look forward to working alongside him to teach people in Cincinnati about Israel and create lasting connections.
-Below is a short biography about Amnon. –Shep
+Below is a short biography of Amnon. –Shep

 Our community’s Israeli emissary (shaliach), Amnon Maggid, arrived in August 2018 for a 3-year stay in Cincinnati.
-He arrived with his wife, Liat, who is a Post-Doctoral Associate at the Department of History at the University of Illinois in Urbana-Champaign, and their two daughters, Achinoam and Attar, both of whom attend Rockwern Academy.
+He arrived with his wife, Liat, who is a Post-Doctoral Associate at the Department of History at the University of Illinois in Urbana-Champaign, and their two daughters, both of whom attend Rockwern Academy.

 He has been in the field of education for more than twenty years, focusing on initiatives promoting Jewish culture and heritage in Israel.